tc3t/dfglib/README.md

 Experimental general purpose utility library for C++.

+Note: this is *not* a mature library and is not intended or recommended for general use.
+Libraries such as [Abseil](https://abseil.io/) or [Boost](https://www.boost.org/) may provide many of the features in dfglib implemented in a more clear and professional manner.
+For a comprehensive list of alternatives, see [A list of open source C++ libraries at cppreference.com](https://en.cppreference.com/w/cpp/links/libs)

+## Usage

+Large proportion of features are 'header only' and can be used simply by including header without anything to link.
+When .cpp -files are needed, the intended usage is to include them in the build of the target project; there are no cmake-files etc. for building dfglib as a library.

+### Building and running unit tests (dfgTest)

+* Make sure that Boost is available in include path

+1. With command line CMake
+    * cd dfgTest
+    * cmake CMakeLists.txt
+    * make
+    * ./dfgTest
+2. Visual studio project:
+    * Open dfgTest/dfgTest.sln
+    * Build and run dfgTest-project with an available MSVC-compiler.

+For a list of supported compilers, see "Build status"-section in this document.

 ## Features

 The library consists of miscellaneous features such as algorithms, containers, math/numerics, streams, typed string and UTF-handling.
 Below are some notable features: